 Broccoli Halloumi Tomato Pepper Stir-Fry

-Tender Broccoli, golden Light Halloumi, sweet Cherry Tomatoes, and Peppers quickly cooked with Garlic and a little Olive Oil for a simple, colorful meal for two.
+Tender Broccoli, golden Light Halloumi, sweet Cherry Tomatoes, Peppers, and tangy Sundried Tomatoes quickly cooked with Garlic and a little Olive Oil for a simple, colorful meal for two.

 Ingredients